Vulnerable Victims Case Manager

 - Ability to work effectively in a fast paced, high volume and pressured environment.

-Face to face interviews will take place: March 2019, but we may call you before this date to discuss the vacancy with you.
+Face to face interviews will take place: End of April/beginning of May 2019, but we may call you before this date to discuss the vacancy with you.
 Please check your junk mail for invite to interview.

 Contract: Fixed term contract until 31st March 2021, 37.5 hours per week.
 Working hours are between 8am and 8pm Monday to Friday and 9am to 5pm on a Saturday inclusive.